 The eBook explains the essentials for orchestrating your privileged access security strategy

 The first couple of chapters give you the basics of privileged access security and how the concept of privilege is changing.
-Next, the eBook explores the risks associated with privileged access faced by organizations especially as they move to the cloud.
+Next, the eBook explores the risks associated with privileged access faced by organizations, especially as they move to the cloud.
 Then, it sketches the blueprint for how to align Privileged Access Management with your overall security priorities.
-Most important, the eBook explains the essentials for orchestrating your privileged access security strategy by detailing the capabilities you need for a successful program.
+Most importantly, the eBook explains the essentials for orchestrating your privileged access security strategy by detailing the capabilities you need for a successful program.

 The eBook concludes with recommended next steps for securing privileged access in hybrid cloud and multi-cloud architectures that serve a diverse group of teams and stakeholders.
 Finally, it provides several suggestions on what to look for in choosing privileged access software solutions—including crucial value-adds to make your deployment a success.

 Key components of a comprehensive approach to managing risk

 In the Foreward to the eBook, I outline three key components you need to support a comprehensive approach to managing risk while balancing cybersecurity requirements with user productivity and experience.
 They bear repeating here as essential to an intelligent, adaptive, and highly usable cybersecurity framework:

 Interoperability – A traditional siloed approach to deploying “best of breed” security solutions is no longer acceptable.
 That doesn’t mean one size fits all, where granular control is sacrificed for the sake of convenience.
 It does mean evaluating the integration and interoperability of multiple layers of defense.

 Automation – Cybersecurity solutions that slow down or impede the user are doomed to remain shelf-ware or be circumvented, rendering them irrelevant.
 Managing secure access—including authentication, authorization, monitoring, and more—should be as frictionless as possible, with controls guided by automated policies running in the background.